A Geometric Structure Associated with the Convex Polygon: Computation -- answer the location queries mentioned in Theorem

-\begin{remark} In fact, the algorithm for computing $\sigma P\cap \partial P$ can be optimized to linear time.
-Initially we select a pair of edges, one from $\sigma P$ and the other from $\partial P$.
-Every time we compute their intersection and change one edge to its clockwise next one.
-The selection of edge-to-change is according to some rule.
-By selecting good initial edges and rule, we will not miss any intersection in $\sigma P\cap\partial P$.
-However, the analysis would be very complicated. \end{remark}

-\subparagraph*{Running time of the sweeping algorithm.} The ADD step requires $O(n\log^2n)$ time for Group~1 (as shown in Subsection~\ref{subsect:algorithms-endpoints}), and $O(n\log n)$ time for Group~2 (by Lemma~\ref{lemma:sigmaP_O(n)}).
+\subparagraph*{Running time analysis of the sweeping algorithm.} The ADD step requires $O(n\log^2n)$ time for Group~1 (as shown in subsection~\ref{subsect:algorithms-endpoints}), and $O(n\log n)$ time for Group~2 (by Lemma~\ref{lemma:sigmaP_O(n)}).
 Also according to Lemma~\ref{lemma:sigmaP_O(n)}, there are in total $O(n)$ event-points.
 So the SORT step runs in $O(n\log n)$ time (or even in $O(n)$ time).
-The REMOVE and SWEEP steps cost $O(n)$ time.
+The REMOVE and SWEEP steps are trivial and they cost $O(n)$ time.
+Therefore, the algorithm runs in $O(n\log^2n)$ time.